 You should always use a character workbook over any standard notebook for the reason that the grids in character workbooks help you with ensuring each character you write is specific to the appropriate dimensions and size.

-Phase 4: Learn the Chinese Vocabulary (with Skritter)
+Phase 4: Learn to Write the Chinese Character

 Next, I open up Skritter (a spaced-repetition flashcard software) and start reviewing the new words along those that I have learned previously.
 Skritter tests your recognition and recall memory respectively.

 Find a time of day to where you will devote a block of time to doing Skritter repetitions.
-New words are learnt in a practically effortless, and, dare I say it, fun way.
+New words are learnt in an effortless and – dare I say – fun way.

 It’s all very well and good to know that 礼貌 means manners or courtesy, but you need to get some more exposure to accurately and convincingly be able to use it yourself.